Precipitation

 1. Orographic Precipitation

-• Example: The Western Ghats in India receive heavy rainfall due to the southwest monsoon.
+• For example, the Western Ghats in India get heavy rainfall from the southwest monsoon.

 2. Convectional Precipitation